-The MIAGE program accepts the GRE, GMAT or LSAT test scores for admission.
+The MIAGE program accepts the GRE, GMAT, LSAT and MAT test scores for admission.
 It is recommended that the test be taken well in advance so the scores will arrive for admission consideration well in advance of the deadlines.
 There is no minimum entrance exam score, though MIAGE looks for applicants who rank within the upper 50th percentile on the exam on their respective exams.
 The University of Utah provides testing services for graduate entrance exams; please contact the University Testing Center at http://www.sa.utah.edu/testing/ for more information.

 Applicants must submit official scores from the GRE to: